IMPACT

 Explosive Ordnance Risk Education (EORE)

 UNMAS is providing EORE to humanitarian personnel to support the safe delivery of humanitarian aid.
-Through local implementing partners, UNMAS also provides EORE to at-risk populations in Northern Ethiopia - including to internally displaced people, returnees and local communities - with risk education materials and methodologies in accordance with Age, Gender and Diversity.
+Through local implementing partners, UNMAS also provides gender, age and diversity tailored EORE to at-risk populations, with a comprehensive approach targeting both local communities, as well as internally displaced people and returnees in Northern Ethiopia, including through training of community focal points.

 Humanitarian Coordination